 Keep these guidelines in mind when looking for allergy relief.

-Doctors usually don't look inside your nose unless they have a specific reason.
+Healthcare providers usually don't look inside your nose unless they have a specific reason.
 Usually, they are looking for an infection or allergy.
-Sometimes, they're looking for other sources of your breathing problem, such as a deviated septum, the term doctors use to describe a misalignment of the cartilage that runs down the center of your nose.
+Sometimes, they're looking for other sources of your breathing problem, such as a deviated septum, the term healthcare providers use to describe a misalignment of the cartilage that runs down the center of your nose.

 Experts recommend that all herbal supplements be stopped two to three weeks before surgery.
 That's because these herbs can have side effects that could make surgery more dangerous for you.